REWRITING THE

 The cycle unfolds in four phases.
 The initial phase is when a new technology is released and the hype skyrockets.
 That’s usually when everyone thinks they will be replaced because the promise is endless and the tech seemingly works perfectly.
 Phase 1 is pretty quickly followed by Phase 2, the “Trough of Disillusionment,” which is where everyone says, “wait, this tech sucks and is not viable.
 What was I worried about?, this will never catch on.”
 Then, just when we’re sure it’s all hype, the tech improves a lot (Phase 3 – The Slope of Enlightenment) and suddenly people are finding real value and searching for more ways to use it.
 Then we settle into Phase 4 where the tech fully matures and is part of our everyday lives.

-A client recently asked me, “where are we on the curve now, and what does it mean for the industry?”
+A client recently asked me, “Where are we on the curve now, and what does it mean for the industry?”
 For many use cases, I believe we’re in the beginning of Phase 3, where the technology is advancing rapidly and becoming really good, really fast.
 Even in areas where the technology is still emerging, the rate of innovation is still incredible.

 At Industrial Color, we’re actively using AI for numerous clients, constantly iterating on new ways to expand our production capabilities, develop our own products, and improve our internal processes.